 Step 3: Conduct Surface Preparation

-Power wash, scrape, sand, and prime all surfaces.
-In Bay Area microclimates, this step is critical.
-For example, stucco in Fremont requires different prep than wood siding in San Mateo.
+Power wash, scrape, sand, caulk, and prime all surfaces.
+This 5-step process is non-negotiable.
+In Bay Area microclimates, stucco in Fremont requires different prep than wood siding in San Mateo.
+For instance, stucco often needs mildewcide treatment, while wood needs rot repair.
+Proper prep ensures paint adhesion and longevity.

 Step 4: Use Premium Materials

-For a detailed breakdown of how these steps work in practice, read our guide on
+For a detailed breakdown of cost considerations, read our guide on

 Multi-Family Painting Best Practices Part 3 vs. Traditional Painting